eng-mohamed-eldeeb/bookstore/README.md

 ## Math magicians Project

-> it a class based component for a calcluator
+> it a use Redux in React components for a form for book store.

 ## Screenshot